ahlstromcj/seq66/README.md

             for the active pattern color in its popup menu.
         *   Tightened the file-name/activity handling in Session preferences.
         *   Restored missing table header in Mutes tab.
-    *   Version 0.99.9:
-        *   Added an "Input Bus Routing" feature, where each pattern can be set to receive events from a given input buss.
-Selectable from the grid-slot popup menu.
-        *   Fixed nasty segfault opening new file while Editor tab open.
-        *   Fixed bug: port-mapping Remap and Restart did not work due to timing.
-        *   Fixed bug in detecting Note-related messages.
-        *   Fixed error in "quiet" startup that would cause immediate exit.
-        *   Related to issue #115: Added ability to select a line in the data pane and grab a handle to change its value.
-        *   Refactored and extended zoom support, added it to event and data panes.
-        *   Adding more seqroll keystokes (and HTML help).
-Enabled Esc to exit paint mode if not playing.
-        *   Added live-note mapping (needs testing!), refactoring set-record code.
-        *   Implemented automation for BBT/HMS toggling, FF/Rewind, Undo/Redo,
-            Play-set Copy/Paste, and Record Toggle.
-        *   Added a build-time option to add a show/hide button in the main window to allow making the window to take up much less space.
-        *   Added HTML help files to data/share/doc/info, other documentation upgrades.

     See the "NEWS" file for changes in earlier versions.
 Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.
 Version 2 is